NoelV11/External-and-Internal-Filesystem-Fragmentation/README.md

 # External-and-Internal-Filesystem-Fragmentation-
 This program exhibits the memory management feature of OS, by implementing a filesystem.

+## Parameters - User defined

+- Number of files to be created
+- Length of the file system to be created
+- Starting and ending blocks of a file system
+- Data to be entered into each file (alphanumerics,alphabets or numerics or

 ## Functionalities provided:-
 - Allows users to create a filesystem, comprising of files
 - Delete files from filesystem to exhibit fragmentation